 Micronutrient supplementation in HIV-infected women during pregnancy

-Available evidence shows that multiple micronutrient supplements offer some benefits and are safe for pregnant women with HIV, however further research is needed before specific recommendations can be made.
+Available evidence shows that certain micronutrient supplements may offer some benefits and are safe for pregnant women with HIV, however further research is needed before specific recommendations can be made.

 Further research is needed before specific recommendations can be made.